 The Complaint Process

-is received, a preliminary review is conducted to determine whether the evidence attached to the complaint is sufficient and the allegation(s) is within the Board’s jurisdiction.
+Once a complaint is submitted online, a preliminary review is conducted to determine whether the evidence attached to the complaint is sufficient and the allegation(s) is within the Board’s jurisdiction.
 If the complaint is lacking evidence of any charge, the complainant is notified and given a deadline within which to provide additional information.
 When the complaint evidence is sufficient and the Board has jurisdiction, a formal case investigation is commenced.

 In addition, OSBEELS can initiate its own investigations, including those involving continuing professional development (CPD) and unlicensed practices.